betairylia/Pokemon-Showdown-Win-Rate-Prediction/README.md

 ## Usage (legacy version)

-**Accurancy recalculating**
+**Accuracy recalculating**
 It seems that it is **no better than random guess** (acc 50%).
 I'm very sorry for this mistake.
-Reason: tf.metrics.accurancy just messed up my training acc and validation acc by calculating all history accurancy.
+Reason: tf.metrics.accuracy just messed up my training acc and validation acc by calculating all history accuracy.
 I don't know that although I found it was weird...I don't even thought about it...OMG.

 v2 version don't have this problem.
 current best accuracy on validation set is **61.9%** (v2 model).